|

 To remain competitive in today's market, publishers of

-magazine, books, and online media must be certain that their materials'
+newspapers, magazine, books, and online media must be certain that their materials'

 reading level is meeting their respective target audiences.
 If articles